 Zooming in may be the easy option, but it's not always the best option for the image.

 Another top tip tomorrow.
 If you would like to sign up to the monthly online class please just get in touch.
-It is £40/month and you get weekly emails with ideas for subjects to photograph,plus projects to set yourself that will help you to improve your photography.
-Whatever the weather you will have things to try with your camera.
+You get weekly emails with ideas for subjects to photograph,plus projects to set yourself that will help you to improve your photography.
+Whatever the weather you will have things to try with your camera and get feedback on your images each week.This costs just £80/month.

-This can also be purchased as a gift for somebody, please just email for details.
+This can also be purchased as a gift for somebody, please email for full details.
+This is open to a maximum of 12 clients at any one time.